Steinert High School: Awards, recognition and rankings

-Courses
+AP Courses

-Steinert offers Advanced Placement (AP) courses in AP United States History, AP European History, AP Computer Science, AP Biology, AP Chemistry, AP Physics, AP English Literature and Composition, AP United States Government, AP Statistics, and AP Calculus.
+Steinert offers Advanced Placement (AP) courses in AP United States History, AP European History, AP Computer Science, AP Computer Science Principles, AP Biology, AP Chemistry, AP Physics 1, AP Physics 2, AP English Literature and Composition, AP United States Government, AP Statistics, and AP Calculus.

 Sports

 The Steinert High School Spartans compete in the Colonial Valley Conference, which is comprised of public and private high schools in the Mercer County area and operates under the supervision of the New Jersey State Interscholastic Athletic Association.
 With 920 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
-The football team competes in the Valley Division of the 95-team West Jersey Football League superconference and is classified by the NJSIAA as Group IV South for football for 2018–2020.
+The football team competes in the Valley Division of the 94-team West Jersey Football League superconference and is classified by the NJSIAA as Group IV South for football for 2024–2026, which included schools with 890 to 1,298 students.

 The school maintains sports rivalries with fellow Hamilton schools: the Hamilton West Hornets and the Nottingham Northstars.
 Steinert plays against crosstown rival Hamilton West on Thanksgiving Day in football.
 The two schools have played each other on Thanksgiving Day since 1959 as the only Thanksgiving Day football game in Mercer County.
 The rivalry with Hamilton West was listed at 16th on NJ.com's 2017 list "Ranking the 31 fiercest rivalries in N.J.
 HS football".
 Hamilton West leads the rivalry with a 34–23–1 overall record as of 2017.

 School colors are dark green and white.
 Sports offered include baseball (men), basketball (men and women), cross country (men and women), field hockey (women), football (men), golf (men), ice hockey (men), lacrosse (men and women), soccer (men and women), softball (women), swimming (men and women), tennis (men and women), track and field spring (men and women), wrestling (men), and cheerleading (women and men).